jncc/nbnv/portal/src/main/webapp/WEB-INF/ftl/powerless/Terms/Use of Material.md

 2. The material, data and/or information you access may be subject to Specific Terms of Access and/or Use imposed by the Data Provider.
-Where Specific Terms of Access and/or Use have been identified for a dataset they are provided within the Â‘Access ConstraintÂ’ and/or Â‘Use ConstraintÂ’ field of the Metadata for that dataset.
+Where Specific Terms of Access and/or Use have been identified for a dataset they are provided within the "Access Constraint" and/or "Use Constraint" field of the Metadata for that dataset.
 If there is any conflict or inconsistency between these Gateway Terms & Conditions and the Specific Terms of Access and/or Use, the latter will prevail, but only in relation to the particular